temporalio/cli/temporalcli/commandsmd/commands.md

     --query YourQuery
 ```

+Visit https://docs.temporal.io/visibility to read more about Search
+Attributes and Query creation.

 #### Options

 Includes options set for [single workflow or batch](#options-set-single-workflow-or-batch).

 ### temporal workflow count: Number of Workflow Executions

-Show a count of [Workflow Executions](/workflows#workflow-execution), regardless of execution
+Show a count of Workflow Executions, regardless of execution
 state (running, terminated, etc).
 Use `--query` to select a subset of Workflow
 Executions: